Rocky Kramer: Equipment

-In regard to Kramer's choice of musical instruments, equipment and endorsements, he has stated: "I approach endorsements different than some artists.
-I only endorse products I honestly use and honestly love."
 Kramer bought his first Fender Stratocaster at age 14 and owns a number of them today, along with a Fender Telecaster and Jazz Bass.
 Kramer had an opportunity to endorse Gibson guitars, but chose Fender over Gibson because that's what he plays.
 In addition to Fender, Kramer also endorses ENGL Amps, Jim Dunlop Guitar Picks, ClearTone Guitar Strings, Spiral Electric FX Pedals, Fractal Audio Axe FX III Amp Modelers, and JH Audio In-Ears.